 Dr. Steve Levine is the founder of dB Diagnostics, inventor of Hearing Healthcare Pro™ Product Suite, and majority shareholder.
 He is a clinical practicing otolaryngologist with 35 years’ experience and Assistant Clinical Professor at Yale University School of Medicine.
 He has been listed by Castle Connolly as a Top Doctor for 15 consecutive years, and has been named such in New York Magazine, US News and World Report, and others.
 Levine has served on the Board of Governors of the American Academy of Otolaryngology-Head & Neck Surgery including its Executive Committee at an elected post, and has been granted both an Honor Award and Distinguished Service Award from the Academy.
 He has been a past president of the Connecticut Ear, Nose & Throat Society and is a Council Member of the Connecticut State Medical Society.
 Levine organized and created HearOPG, a consortium of independent hearing aid retail businesses connected to otolaryngology practices mostly in Connecticut.
 He is a founder of ATSS, a software development company formed in 1993 that created a black box interface for revenue cycle management systems and electronic medical records to generate accurate evaluation/management service CPT billing codes.
 He was a Director of the Connecticut Bank of Commerce, a public bank that focused business on asset based lending and accounts receivable financing.
 Levine is a co-founder of the Society of Physician Entrepreneurs (www.sopenet.org) and Chapter Leader of the New York TriState Chapter of that Society.
 He has a BS from the Sophie Davis School of Biomedical Education at the City College of New York and MD from the University of Rochester.
 Levine did residency training at University of Pennsylvania.

-Bob Rudolph manages all technologies at dB Diagnostics and has 35 years’ experience as a software developer, data warehouse expert, and project manager.
+Bob Rudolph manages all technologies at dB Diagnostics and has 35 years’ experience as a IT Manager, Director, and data warehouse expert.
 He directed software development at ATSS starting at its very beginning and is co-owner of ATSS with Dr. Levine.
 His background includes working in both the public and private sectors in the IT industry including technology, infrastructure and strategic business applications.
 His experience includes extensive Fortune 100 IT experience which spans healthcare, insurance, Medicare/Medicaid, pharmaceutical, defense, manufacturing, banking, retail, and utilities sectors.
 Companies with which he has direct IT experience includes GE, GM, UnitedHealth Group, Citigroup, Wells Fargo, Anthem, Aetna, Pfizer, Cigna, Travelers, Home Depot, and Hartford Financial.
 Bob also has start-up experience in the healthcare industry from inception to support.
 He has a BS from Central Connecticut State University.

 David Rothkopf has more than 25 years of professional strategic experience in the development, quality and regulatory control of medical devices.
 He is currently the President and Founding Principal at MEDIcept; established in 1996 to offer engineering, quality, and regulatory consulting assistance to the medical device and blood plasma industry.
 Over his career, Mr. Rothkopf has assisted over 400 companies with the aid they require to navigate the national and international regulatory paths.
 In the last fifteen years, he has performed well over 400: ISO 13485 and FDA-style audits.
 Mr. Rothkopf has submitted over sixty-five 510ks and PMAs and with other MEDIcept personnel have developed over 125 submissions.
 He has trained many medical companies and the FDA on the intricacies of Design Control, CAPA, Production Control, Software Validation, Risk Management and hazard mitigation throughout a product life cycle.
 David has also taught classes at the RAPS, ASQ, and SQA annual meetings.
 He has leveraged his extensive QA, regulatory, and clinical knowledge with his personal relationships with regulated bodies for his clients’ advantage by finding the most cost effective and efficient method to federal compliance.
 Mr. Rothkopf holds both a Bachelor and Master of Mechanical Engineering degree from Worcester Polytechnic Institute and an MBA from Boston University.
 He currently serves on the Boards of Directors of three medical device companies and serves on three non-profit Advisory Boards.